 9 |

-Soil particle unit weight, γs |
+Soil Particle Unit Weight, γs |

-500-4000 kgf/m3 or 0 Soil particle specific weight γs used for flooded elements in calculating soil specific weight in suspended state, using γsb = (γs-γw)/(1+e). γw is the water unit weight.
-If the value is 0, this soil cannot be used with flooded elements |
+500-4000 kgf/m³ or 0 Particle unit weight γs used for flooded elements to calculate buoyant unit weight: γsb = (γs - γw)/(1+e) γw = water unit weight If 0, this soil cannot be used with flooded elements. |

 |